LivePersonInc/developer-center/pages/documents/consumer experience/javascript-chat/Methods/startchatrequestchat.md

 This method queues a chat request.
 It has a number of possible properties that can be passed to specify Skill or ServiceQueue requested and other information about the visitor.

 **For consumer Authentication flow please collect the necessary parameters from the [authenticate](consumer-experience-javascript-chat-authenticate.html) method first.**
 The parameters in question are `conversationId`, `participantId`.
-You will need to add this parameters to the request body for the requestChat method.
+You will need to add these parameters to the request body for the requestChat method.

 **Notes**: